David Dallas Taylor: Escape and capture

-Taylor escaped from a train on September 1, 1952 while being transported from Chicago, Illinois back to Alabama following a previous escape, and was added to the list on March 3, 1953.
+On September 1, 1952, while being transported from Chicago, Illinois back to Alabama, he jumped off a moving train while handcuffed.
+He was added to the list on March 3, 1953.
 He was captured by FBI agents on May 26, 1953 in Chicago while "caught in a traffic jam".
+In November 1953, he was sentenced to three years in federal prison after being convicted of fleeing across state lines to avoid prosecution.